 Area Director: Professor Ajit Mal – email@example.com

 The main objective of this program is to provide students with the opportunity to develop the knowledge required for the analysis and synthesis of modern engineered structures.
 The fundamental concepts of linear and nonlinear elasticity, plasticity, fracture mechanics, finite element analysis, mechanics of composites and structural vibrations will be developed in a series of undergraduate and graduate courses.
 These concepts will then be applied in solving industry-relevant problems in a number of graduate level courses.
 Students will develop hands-on experience in using popular finite element packages for solving realistic structural analysis problems.

 *Data accounts for students in the following programs: Data Science Engineering, Engineering Management, Mechanics of Structures, Sustainable Water Engineering, and Systems Engineering

 At least nine courses are required (36 units), of which at least five must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.
 The courses should be chosen so that the breadth requirements and the requirements at the graduate level are met.

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below: